 - What information do you need to collect?

-All reports have to ensure that the conclusions that you draw are supported by the evidence that you find.
+For all reports you have to ensure that the conclusions that you draw are supported by the evidence that you find.
 At university you will mostly be writing business, experimental / laboratory or technical reports.

-- how an organisation can achieve an objective
+- examine how an organisation can achieve an objective

 - highlight a problem and suggest a solution.